Russell-Waterhouse/blog/content/post/my_style.md

 Sometimes this return value code and error-handling code can easily be implemented elegantly, and sometimes it just can't.
-Either way, I prefer it being there to my code failing in production when
+Either way, I prefer it being there.
+The alternative 2 am prod outages and angry customers.

-### 4. All Parameters are Checked For Validity.
+### 7. All Parameters are Checked For Validity.

 If your function cannot work with all the parameters passed in as null, check for that.
-If it should never happen, handle that error case as outlined in rule 2 category 1.
+If it should never happen, handle that error case as outlined in rule 5 category 1.

 If your HTTP endpoint expects a POST request with a specific JSON format, you should first validate that's what you got, and return a 4XX error if you didn't.

-### 5. Meets a sane floor of performance.
+### 8. Meets a sane floor of performance.

 There are few actions a user could do that should take longer than 33 ms to complete (30 fps).
 We should be suspicious of anything that takes longer than